 Title: Economics Professor

-Robert Singleton, PhD, Economics Professor, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in Higher Education.
+James A. Nandikove Makokha, Economics Professor at Collin College, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements and leadership in economics education.